Nathan Eccleston: Partick Thistle

 After leaving Blackpool, Eccleston was linked to a move to Indian club East Bengal as the club's marquee player.
 However the Coventry Telegraph reported that Eccleston was joining Glasgow-based Scottish Premiership side Partick Thistle.
 The move was later confirmed on 1 September 2014, on a one-year deal with the club.
 Eccleston scored his first Thistle goal in a Scottish League Cup game against St Mirren at Firhill on 23 September, and his first league goal for the club in a 5–0 win over Hamilton Academical in January 2015.
 Eccleston was then released by Partick Thistle in February 2015.

 Kilmarnock

 On 14 February 2015, Eccleston signed for Kilmarnock and he made his debut the same day, as a substitute in a 3–2 win against Dundee United.
-He scored his first goal for the club in a 3–3 draw away to Inverness CT a week later.
+He scored his first goal for the club in a 3–3 draw away to Inverness Caledonian Thistle a week later.

 After making ten appearances and scoring once, Eccleston was released.